-Heading Magnetic \leftrightarrow True (HDG/HDM \leftrightarrow HDT)
+Heading Magnetic \leftrightarrow True (HDG \leftrightarrow HDT)

 This option converts magnetic to true heading and vice versa.
-If the MiniPlex-3PRO receives an HDG or HDM sentence (magnetic heading), it will generate an HDT sentence (true heading).
-If the multiplexer receives an HDT sentence, it will generate an HDM sentence.
+If the MiniPlex-3 receives an HDG or HDM sentence (magnetic heading), it will generate an HDT sentence (true heading).
+If the multiplexer receives an HDT sentence, it will generate an HDG sentence.

 If the originating HDG sentence contains magnetic variation and/or deviation, these are used to calculate a true heading from the magnetic heading.
-Otherwise, the magnetic heading value is just copied.
-If the originating HDG sentence contains no variation, the MiniPlex-3PRO will use any variation received from an NMEA 0183, NMEA 2000 or SeaTalk source.
+If the originating HDG sentence contains no variation, the MiniPlex-3 will use any variation received from an NMEA 0183, NMEA 2000 or SeaTalk source.
 The variation in the HDG sentence always takes precedence over any other variation.